lvegat1979/WorkHelp/WorkHelp.md

 ### How to packages a nutget in the client side.

-In order to test Janus component change you can to pack, you frontend file and paste it to migrated app.
+In order to test Janus component changes, please packing Janus Component,paste it to migrated app.

 Please open a command line and go to follow folder WFNetJanus\frontend\JanusComponents